JohnnyWei0822/JohnnyWei-s-CV/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Artificial Intelligence
+  - Digital Twin
-  - Computational Linguistics
+  - Smart Construction Management
-  - Information Retrieval
+  - BIM

 # Education to show in About widget
 education: